jweinst1/the-oblivion-language/README.md

 The language's goal is to bring the concept of an automaton into the programmer's grasp, and achieve richer abstraction and computational abilities and methods than with conventional object-oriented programming.
 Many traditional constructs, such as `while` or `for` loops are replaced with more intricate, custom utilities.

-For more information, see the [manual.](SUMMARY.md)

-For the Swift implementation of Oblivion, go [here](https://github.com/jweinst1/Oblivion).